Testing is Available in Our Community

 The Manor House at Tanglewood Park is only taking reservations over the phone for now in order to provide the necessary protective measures for the guest.
 The number for reservations is 336-703-6494.

-Due to COVID-19, the Tanglewood Pool operation has been suspended until further notice.
+Tanglewood Pool operation and boat rentals remain suspended until further notice.

 Forsyth County Public Health has a COVID-19 hotline, 336-582-0800, to answer the public's questions about the virus.